Rampagesv/testApplaudo/testApplaudo/readme.md

 LOGIN/ BEARER TOKEN
 ----------------------------------------------------------------------------------
-Since you have created to users, Admin and the rest of the customers lets login to the API to get the JTW Beared token you will have to use to validate or authenticate the rest of the API.
+Since you have created the users, Admin and the rest of the customers lets login to the API to get the JTW Beared token you will have to use to validate or authenticate the rest of the API.

 1. load the Login API
     https://localhost:44302/api/login